happy-little-one/pure-editor/readme.md

 - `insertFile(file)`: insert file
 - `insertReply(reply)`: insert replay
 - `submit`: return the values and clear the box
+- `getValues`: `submit` will clear the box ,whitch behaver is not suitable for debug, this method only return the values.

 ## Full Example